 Keeping cats off kitchen benches

-There are several methods which can be used to discourage this behaviour using what is known as remote punishment.
+Several methods can be used to discourage this behaviour by using what is known as remote punishment.
 This means the environment is responsible for creating a deterrent to jumping onto the benches, and not you.
-The focus is to make countertops an unattractive area to cats.
+The focus is to make countertops an unattractive area for cats.

-- Place some double-sided tape to the edge of your countertop or apply double-sided tape to several tea-towels and place on the bench.
+- Place some double-sided tape to the edge of your countertop or apply double-sided tape to several tea towels and place it on the bench.
 Cats dislike the sticky feel of the tape on their paws.

 - Place a strip of aluminium foil to the edge of the counter.
 As with the double-sided tape, cats don’t like the feel of this.

 - Fill some empty soft drink bottles with dried beans.
 Leave close to the edge of the countertop.

 - Use cat-scat air spray deterrents.
 These motion-activated appliances blow out a puff of compressed air when the cat jumps on the bench.
 Making the spray the bad guy and not you.

 - Provide your cat with a cat water fountain if it likes to drink from a dripping tap.

 - Don’t give the cat attention when it is on the bench.

 - If the cat wants to watch you while you cook, provide a cat tree or shelf the cat can sit on and watch.